-Christiane Frey holds degrees in French, Comparative, and German Literatures from the University of Paris IV/Sorbonne (M.A.) and the University of Bonn (Ph.D.).
-She was a fellow of the German National Endowment (DFG), taught at the Universities of Bonn, Giessen, Konstanz, as Assistant Professor at the Universities of Chicago and Princeton, and most recently as Associate Professor at New York University.
+Christiane Frey holds degrees in French, Comparative, and German Literatures from the University of Paris IV/Sorbonne (MA) and the University of Bonn (PhD).
+She was a fellow of the German National Endowment (DFG), taught at the Universities of Bonn, Giessen, Konstanz, as assistant professor at the Universities of Chicago and Princeton, and most recently as associate professor at New York University.
 She has conducted research as visiting scholar at the Universities Konstanz and the Humboldt University of Berlin.
-Frey’s research interests focus on Early Modern and 18th-century German literature in the European context.
+Frey’s research interests focus on early modern and eighteenth-century German literature in the European context.
 Other foci concern histories and theories of aesthetics and the sciences, philosophy, and theo-politics.

-Her recent publications include Laune: Poetiken der Selbstsorge von Montaigne bis Tieck [Mood: Poetics of Self-Care from Montaigne to Tieck] (Paderborn: Fink, 2016) and the co-edited volume (with Elisabeth Bronfen and David Martyn) Noch einmal anders: Zu einer Poetik des Seriellen [Once Again, Differently: Toward a Poetics of Seriality] (Zürich: diaphanes, 2016).
-She is currently completing a co-edited volume (with Uwe Hebekus and David Martyn) on the theory and history of secularization: Säkularisierung: Grundlagentexte zur Theoriegeschichte [The History and Theory of Secularization: Foundational Texts] (Berlin: Suhrkamp, 2018).
-At the ICI Berlin, she is conducting research for a book-length study on theo-political temporalities of the Baroque mourning play.
+Her recent publications include Laune.
+Poetiken der Selbstsorge von Montaigne bis Tieck [Mood: Poetics of Self-Care from Montaigne to Tieck] (2016) and the co-edited volume (with Elisabeth Bronfen and David Martyn) Noch einmal anders.
+Zu einer Poetik des Seriellen [Once Again, Differently: Toward a Poetics of Seriality] (2016).
+She has co-edited a volume (with Uwe Hebekus and David Martyn) on the theory and history of secularization: Säkularisierung.
+Grundlagentexte zur Theoriegeschichte [The History and Theory of Secularization: Foundational Texts] (2020).
+At the ICI Berlin, she was conducting research for a book-length study on theo-political temporalities of the Baroque mourning play.